Syllabus Training Program

 Reliability Engineering is strongly influenced and provides a better idea in Risk Management that also offers a new approach to control and manage PLANT for “SAFE” condition.
 Risk Based Approach is normally method in order to acheive the Risk Accepted Criteria that has beed already determined, where, if this method is used to operate the plant, hopefully, the management will be reduced the operation cost.
 This course will be provided a knowledge that inted to use pratically in real works to analyse structures

-RISK ENGINEERING & RELIABILITY MANAGEMENT
+RISK ENGINEERING & RELIABILITY MANAGEMENT (Syllabus)

 This course determines a advanced reliability prediction techniques: stress-strength interface modelling stochastic design principles, component reliability, “burn in”, application of FMECA and FTA in design, Bayesian estimation, design reviews, Maintainability/Availability; renewal energy theory, planned maintenance, Age and block maintenance, Availability simulation, Project risk management, financial risk management and Asset Risk Management: Concept of Risk, health, safety, assets and loss.
 Principles and best practice.

 By the the end of this course participants should possess an knowledge of risk mangement techniques and strategies used in apllicable organisations and also understand the financial implications involved with assessing the maintenance and risk factors of the industry projects